DiNinno Family Dental

 Utilizing implants as part of a comprehensive treatment plan allows us to restore any patient to a great aesthetic and functional dentition.

 We refer to https://centralmassoms.com/ for all of our dental implants.

-What if you see ads with very low prices for dental implants?
 You might think these dental implant prices are too good to be true.
-Well, you know what they say about something sounding too good to be true….
-The key is to ask the right questions of an implant dentist you know you can trust.
+Well, you know what they say about something sounding too good to be true… The key is to ask the right questions of an implant dentist you know you can trust.
 Be certain that the treatment you are getting is not just complete but is truly customized for your mouth and oral health needs.
 For example, does the price include bone augmentation, soft tissue treatment, extraction if needed, the abutment, the crown, and a provisional, immediate load?
 Ask where the crown is manufactured, what the size of the implant is, etc. That is why the AAID Credentialed Implant Dentist was created – so you can trust your implant dentist to plan the treatment that is safe and best for you both now and in the long term.

 Don’t presume that every dental implant dentist is credentialed.
 You should always ask an implant dentist: “Are you AAID credentialed?”
 You’ll sleep better when you do because you will have peace of mind.

 Here is a free directory of pre-qualified, credentialed implant dentists from the American Academy of Implant Dentistry, the U.S. authority on dental implants.
 Just enter your zip code and you’ll find credentialed implant dentists near you.

 So here is the key to the lowest dental implant cost: Use a proven, experienced implant dentist to help ensure the dental implants last.
 Do that and you can get great value.